 As a first try, you should try cleaning with a microfiber towel or rag and some glass cleaner or all purpose cleaner.
 Try using something like a plastic trim tool behind the microfiber towel to get into the seams, where your hand or fingers can’t get into.
 If regular cleaning cannot get the polish off of the trim, you can try some more aggressive steps.

 Probably the easiest and most miraculous tool you can use to quickly remove polish on your trim is an eraser.
-Some claim a regular pencil with that familiar pink eraser tip is the best tool for this job.
+Some claim a regular old pencil with that familiar pink eraser tip is the best tool for this job.
 I’ve found other types of erasers will work too, but I would have to give the edge to that pink eraser that everyone seems to rave about.
 The pink eraser tip on a pencil is also a nice small surface to rub on the trim, while the pencil portion gives you a good amount of control.

 My experience is that most of the time, the eraser will do the trick.
 But, there might be times where the polish might still be stuck on the trim.
 For these most extreme cases, an option is to use a magic eraser.
 I don’t typically reommend using this, as it can be abrasive sometimes and cause damage to the trim and possibly paint if you happen to accidentally rub it against the nearby paint.

 However, in cases where you must remove the polish or compound off your trim, you really need something abrasive enough to be able to clean it off completely.
 Just as you would whenever using a magic eraser, you may want to use some water or possibly cleaning solution like all purpose cleaner to clean it with.
+Be aware however when you use a magic eraser as it can be more abrasive, so know the risks with using a product such as this.